-The Idaho based KPVI reports that the City of Ammon is looking to connect homes and neighborhoods with fiber optic cables that will deliver high speed broadband internet, significantly boosting data speeds for residents.
+The Idaho based KPVI reports that the City of Ammon is looking to connect homes and neighborhoods with fiber optic cables that will deliver high-speed broadband internet, significantly boosting data speeds for residents.
 The city had set the priority for connectivity, that is which neighborhoods need the connectivity first has been identified.
 Local news reports say that the residents living in the Cottage Estates neighborhood want to be the first in Ammon on to fiber optic broadband.

-Ammon is a city in Bonneville County, Idaho, United States with a population of around 14,000.
+Ammon is a city in Bonneville County, Idaho, the United States with a population of around 14,000.
 Having more than doubled in land area and population since 2000, Ammon was among the fastest-growing cities in Idaho between 2000 and 2010.
 It is part of the Idaho Falls, Idaho Metropolitan Statistical Area.

 The KPVI news reports that the fiber champion and information security professional, Jeffery Klinger has been going door-to-door in his neighborhood to convince his neighbors that getting fiber optic to the neighborhood is the best decision.
 He said to the KPVI that he faced problem to upload all of his data due to the slow speed broadband currently available in the area.
-In addition, he added that the fiber optic broadband is going to bring value to every home now and to the future to anybody else who look to move to Ammon.
+In addition, he added that the fiber optic broadband is going to bring value to every home now and to the future to anybody else who looks to move to Ammon.

-Bruce Patterson, the Technology Director for the City of Ammon said that the city currently have three providers who are committed to serve residential internet service.
+Bruce Patterson, the Technology Director for the City of Ammon said that the city currently has three providers who are committed to serve residential internet service.
 He adds the City of Ammon will not be an internet provider, but they will provide lifeline service allowing residents to pop in for a short period of 30 minutes, in case of an emergency.
 The city of Ammon does not want to be a competing commercial provider.